 - Eiffel Tower - Choose from many different choices ranging from climbing the stairs on your own to visiting all levels with a guide who will whisk you through the crowds - Ticket options

 - Paris Catacombs - Lines to explore Paris's underground City of the Dead are always long (a 3-4 hour wait is not uncommon, and if you go in the afternoon, there's no guarantee you'll get in before closing time) due to restrictions on how many people can be inside at once, so always get an advance ticket - Ticket options

 - Atelier des Lumières - Tickets for this spectacular art and music immersive experience are sold only online

-- Palais Garnier - Phantom of the Opera fans will not want to miss the gorgeous Paris Opera House - Explore on your own, take a guided tour, or best of all, enjoy an unforgettable opera or ballet
+- Palais Garnier - Phantom of the Opera fans will not want to miss the gorgeous Paris Opera House - Explore on your own, or best of all, attend an unforgettable opera or ballet

 - Grevin Wax Museum - A fun experience with 200+ wax figures, historical re-creations, and a dazzling light-and-mirrors show - Skip-the-line tickets

 Yes!
 Using the museum pass in Paris can save you lots of money and time if you plan to visit several of France's most important cultural attractions.